corsairmarks/machine_shipset_gigastructures_ringworld_additional_compatibility/mod/README.md

 [Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102) to apply the owner's graphical culture to the standard ringworld from Origin: Shattered Ring.
 Using my mod Subtle Polish is not recommended due to a high likelihood of conflicts with Gigas.

 [Machine Shipset Add-on: Shattered Ring Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
 Adds missing graphical definitions to the Machine Shipset.

+### When to Install

+This mod can be safely added after the game has started, but should not be removed from a game in-progress.
+It can theoretically be removed from a game in progress - any titanic, behemoth, or gargantuan ringworlds should revert to the fallback appearance for the Machine Shipset (`mammalian_01`).
+Back up your savegame before attempting to remove a mod.

 ## Changelog